Smiter15/cses/README.md

 ## Contributing

-We welcome contributions to expand the repository to other languages, add test cases, or improve existing solutions.
+We welcome contributions to expand the repository to other languages and add test cases.
 To contribute:

 1. **Fork the repository** and create a new branch for your language or feature.
 2. **Add your feature** within the appropriate language folder.